SameOldSamOld/flowjotter/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flowjotter is to be a time-saving tool for researchers working with High Dimensional Flow Cytometry datasets.
+The objective of flowjotter is to be a time-saving tool for researchers working with High Dimensional Flow Cytometry datasets.

 ## Installation